23 Tips For Innovative Resource Management

 20) Make decisions based on statistics and data.
 HR tends to have a stereotype of being quite a qualitative and subjective field.
 Laszlo Bock has justifiably learned to demand data-based decisions everywhere.
 People management decisions at Google are guided by the “people analytics team”.
 Bock wants to bring the same standard of data-based decision-making to HR as they have in engineering.

 Although, in most cases, this level of detail is not necessarily needed nor very practical.
 According to Peter Cappelli, it is easy to get carried away by trying to implement “big data” in every department possible.
 Using effective software and having a data-driven mindset will do the trick.

-Some examples: Clanbeat makes 1-on-1s more efficient; TinyPulse wants you to improve your culture; and BambooHR lets you keep all your employee information in one place.
+Some examples: Clanbeat makes 1-on-1s more efficient; TinyPulse wants you to improve your culture, and BambooHR lets you keep all your employee information in one place.
 Remember to differentiate HR-related functions from work management and daily operations.

-- Tracking time, tasks and projects.
+- Tracking time, tasks, and projects.

 Some examples: Trello is an easy task board for teams; numerous project management tools include Asana for smaller and Wrike for larger companies.
-If you manage people or projects on a daily basis, see our list of 48 project management tools you can use.

 - Keeping order in your documents and materials.